misiektoja/psn_monitor/README.md

 ### User privacy settings

-In order to monitor Playstation user activity, proper privacy settings need to be enabled on the monitored user account, i.e. in Playstation *'Account Settings'* -> *'Privacy Settings'* -> *'Personal Info | Messaging'*, the value in section *'Online Status and Now Playing'* should be set to *'Friends only'* (if you are friends) or to *'Anyone'*.
+In order to monitor PlayStation user activity, proper privacy settings need to be enabled on the monitored user account, i.e. in PlayStation *'Account Settings'* -> *'Privacy Settings'* -> *'Personal Info | Messaging'*, the value in section *'Online Status and Now Playing'* should be set to *'Friends only'* (if you are friends) or to *'Anyone'*.

 ### SMTP settings